vladimir-kond/greenbatteryapp-macos/README.md

 From the technical standpoint, the app was built with the efficiency in mind because an app that monitors the battery should consume as little power as possible.

+If you choose to "Launch GreenBattery App at Login" on the Welcome screen then the app will be launched automatically at login.
+However, this feature may not work on all systems.
+It depends on your security settings.
+If that's the case, then you can do it manually in System Preferences -> Users & Groups -> Choose your user -> Login Items -> Click "plus" sign and add GreenBattery to the list.

 ### Requirements

 - macOS 12.0+ (Monterey and later)